 Over here, the wavy text we’ve mentioned earlier is a glaring flaw on the counterfeit Air Jordan 1.
 It’s very visible on the “SWOOSH®” text, yet there is another inconsistency we want to point out.

-We’ve isolated the zoomed-in text to draw your attention to the different font used.
+We’ve isolated the zoomed-in text to draw your attention to the different fonts used.
 That is noticeable in the ® character example but it’s even more visible in the “O” letter’s case.

 Last but not least, the real Air Jordan 1 tag says “EN CHINE” for its french translation, while the fake one comes with the “CHINA” text.